philc/book-notes/four thousand weeks - oliver burkeman.md

     * (Maybe I should put less pressure on my kids to count and understand time.
 Make it more about executive function and the sequence of activities, and less about budgeting).
   * He mentions the shift of labor during the industrial age from being compensated per task to per hour.
-  * "Instead of simply living our lives as they unfold in time --instead of just being time, you might say -- it becomes difficult not to value each moment primarily according to its usefulness for some future goal, or for some future oasis of relaxation you hope to reach once your tasks are finally 'out of the way.'"
+  * "Instead of simply living our lives as they unfold in time -- instead of just being time, you might say -- it becomes difficult not to value each moment primarily according to its usefulness for some future goal, or for some future oasis of relaxation you hope to reach once your tasks are finally 'out of the way.'"
   * "Eternity ceases gradually to serve as the measure and focus of human actions." - Mumford